mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Clues About Original Worldrend:** ___/15

-- □ It was not natural
+- â–¡ It was not natural
-- □ Weapon of mass destruction existed
+- â–¡ Weapon of mass destruction existed
-- □ Cover-up by current rulers
+- â–¡ Cover-up by current rulers
-- □ Could happen again
+- â–¡ Could happen again
-- □ Gods were involved in First Worldrend
+- â–¡ Gods were involved in First Worldrend
-- □ World is still breaking
+- â–¡ World is still breaking
-- □ Bloodlines matter
+- â–¡ Bloodlines matter
-- □ Choice: Save world or get justice?
+- â–¡ Choice: Save world or get justice?
-- □ Royal family knows truth
+- â–¡ Royal family knows truth
-- □ Blackwoods were framed
+- â–¡ Blackwoods were framed
-- □ Someone activated it deliberately over a century ago
+- â–¡ Someone activated it deliberately over a century ago
-- □ Other continents may exist
+- â–¡ Other continents may exist
-- □ Can be prevented this time
+- â–¡ Can be prevented this time
-- □ True villains still alive (or descendants)
+- â–¡ True villains still alive (or descendants)
-- □ Prophecy is accurate
+- â–¡ Prophecy is accurate

 **Party's Current Theory:** ____________________________________________